CloudaYolla/aws-architecting-ML-sagemaker/README.md

 - Go through a sample lab
 - Break into teams and focus on a new machine learning project
 - First Goal: Download your dataset to an S3 bucket, create a SageMaker Studio domain, and load your data into a Pandas dataframe.
+- Second Goal: Use AutoPilot do AutoML for you.

 **Day Two:**